bashirsouid/AI-File-Conversion-Utility/README.md

     "prompt_text": "Return back the original file again with no changes.", }
 ```
-2. Run the script with a valid configuration file `modify -f ./config.json`.
+2. Run the script with a valid configuration file `modify --config ./config.json ./`.

 ## Config File Format
 - The `file_extension` field will specify which file extension should be used when searching for files in the directory tree to convert.